Franklyn883/node-js.project/README.md

 # Simple Node.js Project

 This is a basic Node.js project created for practice.
-The project includes a simple server setup and demonstrates the use of Node.js core modules, to render a basic website.
+The project includes a simple server setup and demonstrates the use of Node.js core modules(http), to create a server and render a html basic website.

 ## Getting Started